-How to decide what’s best for your baby?
+How to decide what type of crib mattress is best for your baby?

 Babies sleep a lot!
-Yes, I know, at that time, it didn’t seem so to me either, but they do.
+Yes, I know; at that time, it didn’t seem that way to me either, but they do.
 Your baby will spend much of her first year in her crib, so choosing a safe crib and a proper crib mattress is crucial.
 Crib mattresses are available with many additional features.
 But before you even start thinking about them, decide whether you want a foam or coil mattress.

 Some might not agree, but nowadays, foam baby crib mattresses are as good as coil models.
 Of course, I’m talking about quality models on both sides.
 However, if you’re trying to decide between a foam or innerspring/coil crib mattress, there are a few differences that could help you with your decision.

 As long as you choose a crib mattress of good quality, both types are suitable!
-Both foam and spring crib mattresses can provide excellent support and keep their shape well for a long time.
+Both foam and spring crib mattresses can provide excellent support and maintain their shape well over time.

 What about the price?

-For instance, foam crib mattresses tend to be cheaper than innerspring models.
+Foam crib mattresses are often cheaper than innerspring models.
 You can find a quality foam crib mattress for less money than a quality coil model.
 That’s because the material for foam mattresses is more affordable.
 And remember, that doesn’t mean it is not quality or safe!

 Foam crib mattresses have become much more durable over the last years.
 With normal use, they hold up just as long as innerspring models.